 Full Spectrum CBD

 Full Spectrum CBD is an extract that contains everything that occurs naturally in the plant.
 The full spectrum of compounds found in the plant creates the “entourage effect.”
-This means they work together to increase the therapeutic benefits of each cannabinoid.
+The entourage effect is a theory that believes that the multiple cannabinoids can work together to increase the therapeutic benefits of each cannabinoid.

 In a study conducted about the effects of full-spectrum CBD, researchers found that test subjects reported higher relief levels when administered with full-spectrum CBD compared to CBD isolate.
 The study also found that higher dosages rather than an increased number of dosages of full-spectrum CBD provided more enhanced effects.